sauln1/Agribud/README.md

 ---

 ## Troubleshooting

+**"404 Error" code** - if you are getting a 404 error code when adding a new plant, thisnis usually due to not having the integration set up completely, make sure you complete Step 2 under Setup.

 **"Verdantly rejected this key"** — the key is wrong or you haven't subscribed to the Verdantly Gardening API on RapidAPI.
 Double-check by visiting the API page on RapidAPI and confirming the **Subscribe** button is grey ("Subscribed").